jindrichmynarz/dissertation/parts/transformation.md

 Even though the current documentation of the Czech public procurement register states that the collected data is validated by several rules, we found errors in the data that should have been prevented by the rules.
 A possible explanation for this issue is that the extracted dataset contains historical data as well, some of which might date to the past when the register did not yet employ as comprehensive validation as it does now.

+Code lists provide a common reference points for data integration.
+Data integration attempts to reconcile values from source data with the reference concepts from code lists.